-Applicants will be informed of grant decisions in June 2011.
+Successful applicants will be informed of selection in June 2012.

 Please note that successful project proposal narratives may be posted publicly on our website to reflect our value of transparency and encourage learning among grantees and future applicants as well as members of the community at large.